libxsmm/libxsmm/documentation/libxsmm_tune.md

 **NOTE**: If the application already uses BLAS, of course `libxsmmnoblas` must not be used!

-The following code can be compiled and linked using `gfortran example.f -o example`:
+The following code can be compiled and linked with `gfortran example.f -o example`:

 ```fortran
       PROGRAM allocate_test